Geniussh/Computer-Vision/README.md

-# Course Projects in Computer Vision at Carnegie Mellon University
+# Course Projects in Computer Vision at CMU

 [HW0](HW0/): Color Channel Alignment and Image Warping